jaceva/cs105-cache/cache_lesson.md

 - Cache is made up of blocks
 - Cache entries hold data and memory location
 - For a memory request, the processor will check the cache first and will either result in a cache hit or a cache miss.
+- A cache hit is what increases bridges the performance gap.
+- Cache entries are checked for needed data, if found that's a cache hit.

 Cache memory can hold more data than the processor but less than main memory.
 Its size means data retrieval is slower than within the processor but is faster than from main memory.
 Cache memory performance and size is a compromise between the processor and main memory.
 But this isn't what helps bridge the performance gap.
 The structure and the behavior of cache is what leads to increased data retrieval.